Morphology in Flowering Plants

 • Develops from the plumule of a germinating seed.

-• Contains nodes (where leaves are born) and internodes (space between nodes).
+• Contains nodes (points where leaves arise/born) and internodes (region between 2 nodes).

-• Young stems are green; older stems become woody and dark brown.
+• Young stems are green; older stems often become woody and dark brown.

 Modifications of Stem